Kaupapa / The idea

 The Dean of St. Mary's church Jay Ruka – Te-Atiawa

-Creative New Zealand were amazing and very supportive of my creative process and the project.
+Creative New Zealand were amazing and super supportive of my creative process and the project.